-The search for in-home care services often brings up many questions for families.
-As your resource for home health care in St. Louis, Compassionate Nursing Services strives to provide the answers you need to make better, more informed decisions and find the compassionate home care services you need.
+The search for top St Louis home healthcare services often brings up many questions for families.
+As your resource for home health care, Compassionate Nursing Services strives to provide the answers you need to make better, more informed decisions and find the compassionate senior care services you need.
 Below, we’ve listed some of the most frequently asked questions that we receive in order to help you find the answers you need.

 Q: In what areas are your services available?

 Compassionate Nursing Services proudly serves seniors and families with home health care in St. Louis City, St. Louis County, and St. Charles County in Missouri.
 Please visit our Service Area page

 for more information about which areas are covered for our St Louis home healthcare services.

 Q: Who needs in-home care?

 Anyone who needs assistance to stay safe in his or her home can benefit from in-home care services.
 Compassionate Nursing Services can help individuals with a variety of needs, from help with laundry, bathing and meal preparation to full nursing care.

 Our service rates start at $20.50/hour for weekday caregiver services and vary depending on each client’s individual needs.
 Our nurses can perform a free in-home assessment to determine your loved one’s needs and provide a more accurate quote for services.
 Please contact us

 Q. What are my payment options for home care services?

 There are several options to pay for home care services.
 We accept private pay, long-term care insurance, certain life insurance policies, and Veterans Aid benefits.
 We provide assistance with insurance verification, prior authorizations, and levels of reimbursement your insurance will cover.
 Most commercial insurance plans will cover skilled nursing; however, very few will cover caregiver hours.
 The staff at Compassionate Nursing will check for long term care plans, secondary insurance, and if VA benefits are available.
 We then will consult with you about what we have found and guide you in the right direction with any benefits that are available.